nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

     cd minio
     docker stack deploy -c docker-compose.yml minio

-The service will be available at the URL `https://master-ip/minio`.
+The service will be available at the URL `https://master-ip/minio/`.
+(Be patient, minio takes a minute or so to start and then traefik must adjust its configuration.)
 The default username/password will be admin/admin, if you've not changed them in the configuration.